rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ## 2.21.315 Statements of responsibility relating to title proper on other sources

-<a name="2.21.315.1">2.21.315.1</a> If a statement of responsibility relating to title proper appears elsewhere in the manifestation than on the preferred source of information, or is taken from outside the manifestation, record the statement and its source in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.31.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.31.1)).
+<a name="2.21.315.1">2.21.315.1</a> If a statement of responsibility relating to title proper appears elsewhere in the manifestation than on the preferred source of information, or is taken from outside the manifestation, always record the statement and its source in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.31.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.31.1)).

 >Example:
 ><CITE>Preface signed: Thomas Hopkins</CITE>